jools-r/pat_speeder/README.md

 After installation, go to your website preferences:

-**Enable pat_speeder?** Allow you to stop this plugin rendering thougout all your pages where it is used (only if the "enable" attibute is set on "1");
+**Enable pat_speeder?** Allow you to stop this plugin rendering throughout all your pages where it is used (only if the "enable" attribute is set to "yes");

 **Enable pat_speeder only when live?** Only compress source code when the site production status is 'live' (only if the "enable" attribute is set to "yes").
 In 'debug' and 'testing' production statuses, the source is not compressed;